mikepthomas/mikepthomas.github.io/static/media/printer-hypercube.82ff6a71bccebcabb2d9.md

 ![LDO Frame Kit Assembled](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-hypercube/voron-frame-assembled.jpg)

 The other reason for purchasing the frame for the Voron 1.8 instead of purchasing custom cut extrusion is that it is fairly difficult to find aluminium extrusion in the UK that is NOT V-slot.
-I want T-slot extrusion so that I have the ability to install [MGN9 linear rails](printer-future-upgrades.md#linear-rails) in the future.
-As the name suggests MGN9 rails are 9mm wide however the widest part of V-Slot extrusion is 11mm wide.
+I want T-slot extrusion so that I have the ability to install [MGN9 linear rails](printer-voron-1.8.md#motion) in the future.
+As the name suggests MGN9 rails are 9mm wide however the widest part of V-Slot extrusion is 11mm wide, therfore the rail would not fit flat on the V-slot.

 The kit I purchased also comes with the extrusions to build the electronics case into the rear of the printer (the newer Trident and Voron2 moved their electronics to the bottom of the printer) which means that I will not need to find or design an electronics case to fit, the Anet Evolution only has a case for the stock Anet A8 electronics.

 ## X Axis

 To start off with I will not be deviating too far from the Anet Evolution.
-I will be printing the Belt clamp with belt tensioners from that and [eventually plan to upgrade the toolhead in the future](printer-future-upgrades.md#hotend-upgrade)
+I will be printing the Belt clamp with belt tensioners from that and [eventually plan to upgrade the toolhead in the future](printer-extruders-and-toolheads.md#anet-a8-bmg-direct-drive).

 | Item                                                                       | Quantity | Material                                                               | Size  | Weight | Cost  | Printed            |
 | -------------------------------------------------------------------------- | -------- | ---------------------------------------------------------------------- | ----- | ------ | ----- | ------------------ |